keiranseth/sonicstream-digital/README.md

 3. There is no significant variation in volume of sales.
 4. There are clusters of months where the revenue passed the average monthly revenue.
 These spikes seem to reflect the quarters where the quarter passed the average quarterly revenue.
+5. According to the monthly forecast over the store’s lifetime, **revenue will continue to settle for the next two years**.
+To spark revenue growth, changes in sales and marketing strategies and efforts in increasing the current customer base are required.
-5. After finding the seasonality index, we find that the first three quarters (`January` to `September`) yield higher revenues than the average.
+6. After finding the seasonality index, we find that the first three quarters (`January` to `September`) yield higher revenues than the average.
-6. After finding the seasonality index, we find that the months `January`, `March`, `April`, `June`, `August`, and `September` yield higher revenues than the average, which support insight 5.
+7. After finding the seasonality index, we find that the months `January`, `March`, `April`, `June`, `August`, and `September` yield higher revenues than the average, which support insight 5.

 #### Operational Efficiency